Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Case Study

-The result indicates the first two constraints are the most critical to the operation costs.
+The results indicate the first two constraints are the most critical to the operation costs.
 They are droop regulation and battery discharging power limit.
-That means the operation cost is mainly determined by the droop provision and solar power uncertainty, as we set the high cost coefficients for energy reserve and solar curtailment.
-On the contrary, tightening the last four constraints, battery power charging limit, bus voltage and battery energy limits will not increase the cost significantly, even with high line resistance.
-It is because the objective function does not include the monetary term for power losses involving bus voltages.
+This means the operation cost is mainly determined by the droop provision and solar power uncertainty, as we set the high value for cost coefficients for energy reserve and solar curtailment.
+On the other hand, tightening the last four constraints, battery power charging limit, bus voltage and battery energy limits will not increase the cost significantly, even with a high line resistance.
+This is because the objective function does not include the monetary term for power loss pertaining to bus voltages.